 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 How can you care for your child at home?

 - If your doctor told you how to care for your child's infected nail, follow your doctor's instructions.
 If you did not get instructions, follow this general advice:

 - Wash the area with clean water 2 times a day.
 Don't use hydrogen peroxide or alcohol, which can slow healing.

-- You may cover the area with a thin layer of petroleum jelly, such as Vaseline, and a nonstick bandage.
+- You may cover the area with a thin layer of antibiotic ointment and a nonstick bandage.

 - If the doctor prescribed antibiotics for your child, give them as directed.
 Do not stop using them just because your child feels better.
 Your child needs to take the full course of antibiotics.